estherk15/tic-tac-toe/Notes.md

 .some
 .every

 **The program displays a board with a token on the grid you choose, but it does not register the current player token, it's always X!
 The currentPlay counter is running though.
-Console.logs register that the counter increases after every move, but the player token always remains the same.
+Console.logs register that the counter increases after every move, but the player token always remains the same.**

+- Change the program from a CLI to a DOM program, handle click events on the tiles that the player chooses.